TreeBASE/treebase/treebase-core/db/schema/README.md

 Creating a patch
 ----------------

-A patch is generally committed into SVN together with Java code for the application.
+A patch is generally committed into version control together with Java code for the application.
-It is expected that, for a given SVN version, the application code expects to work w.r.t. the database containing all the patches from this version.
+It is expected that, for a given commit, the application code expects to work w.r.t. the database containing all the patches from this version.

 Use the next sequential number and a short descriptive label to name a patch.